SFTP Sink Connector for Confluent Platform

 Configuration Properties

-For a complete list of configuration properties for the sink connector, see Configuration Properties.
+For a complete list of configuration properties for the sink connector, see Configuration Reference for SFTP Sink Connector for Confluent Platform.

 For an example of how to get Kafka Connect connected to Confluent Cloud, see Connect Self-Managed Kafka Connect to Confluent Cloud.